Our Terms of Business

 9.1 Client money will be held in a general client account to facilitate your transaction.
 We are unable to provide interest rates to those similar if the client had invested the money themselves.
 Amounts of interest under £20 will be paid at our discretion.

 9.2 The money we hold for you will be held at one of a number of financial institutions where we deposit money.
 We will endeavour to deposit client monies with recognised domestic banks but because we have no control over the financial stability of these institutions we cannot be responsible for their failure or for any monies lost as a consequence of their failure.
 In such circumstances you may be entitled to compensation under the Financial Services Compensation Scheme (FSCS).
 You should check with the Financial Conduct Authority to find out whether or not you would be entitled to compensation.

 10.1 You may end your instructions to us in writing at any time.

 10.2 We may decide to stop acting for you only with good reason.
 Examples where this might occur include, but are not limited to, the following: a conflict of interest; a breakdown of confidence between us or where we are unable to obtain proper instructions or non-payment of our invoices.
 We must give you reasonable notice in writing that we will stop acting for you.
 If you or we decide that we should stop acting for you, we will invoice you for any work done.
 We will be entitled to retain your files and other papers until we receive payment in full.

-All copyright and other intellectual property rights in all documents and other materials produced by us in the course of our work for you are owned by us, although you have our licence to use these documents and materials for the purposes for which they were created.
+We retain ownership of the copyright and all other intellectual property rights in all documents and other materials produced by us in the course of the Engagement.
+We grant a licence to you to use these documents and materials for the purposes for which they were created.

 13 Storage of Deeds and Documents